Thank you for making the 3rd Annual World Trade Day a tremendous success!

 Attendees Came From Industries Involved in FDI & Global Trade

 Were SMB Companies Looking to Grow Internationally

 Welcome & Introduction– World Trade Center Atlanta

 Morning Parallel Panel Discussions

-John C. Portman Global leadership Award
+John C. Portman Global Leadership Award Presentation and Conversation

 Afternoon “Conversations that Matter” – Parallel Roundtables